sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: As long as you are rank 2, the aura of your primeval essence is increased to rank 3 and a stage of your choice while sustained.
 Your primeval essence's outward appearance remains as it was, however, so effects that glimpse inside your aperture will see your true cultivation.
 Sustaining this Gu does not count towards your number of currently sustained Gu.

 ### Regrowth Gu
-*Rank 1-2 Tonic*
+*Rank 1 Tonic*

-Cost: 40 portions
+Cost: 60 portions

-Range: 3 meters
+Range: Touch

 Health: 11

 Food: <!-- TODO ->

-Effect: Choose a creature within range.
-That creature regrows a single severed limb {over 1 hour, instantly}.
+Effect: Touch a creature within range.
+That creature regrows a single severed limb instantaneously and regains 20 hit points.

 ### Resurgence Gu
 *Refined from Rank 1 Silver Lining Gu*